robomeister/console-acces-vpn/README.md

 ![alt text](images/roks6.jpg)

-With a tunnel established we can now configure a browser like Firefox to use it as a SOCKS proxy, and safely access the OpenShift console:
+With a tunnel established we can now configure a browser like Firefox to use the tunnel as a SOCKS proxy, and safely access the OpenShift console:

 ![alt text](images/roks7.jpg)

-So, to get access you must do THREE things:
+Therefore, to get access you must do THREE things:
 <ul>
 <li>Connect to the private LAN of the account using a VPN client</li>
 <li>Establish an SSH connection to a jumpserver over the VPN connection</li>
 <li>Configure your browser to use the SSH connection as a SOCKS proxy</li>
 </ul>

 To access the jumpserver, you need to generate an RSA SSH keypair and send in your public key.
 On a Mac, use the `ssh-keygen` command line tool.
-On a PC, download puttygen to generate a key (make sure to send the OpenSSH key that displays at the top of the puttygen window).
+On a PC, download puttygen to generate a key-pair and send the OpenSSH key that displays at the top of the puttygen window.
 The public key must look something like this:

 ```
 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQC1YaIO7BueeiyAENrCPu3+rSEvvm6QupU1p4crCqYITgw3+kvVmbkI1bJvSuDZ38JUSMYzirsXLeCvI3df3i9EPqRiF4rlApGXcc4q0Mheia75HBXxx6D92us3J35GOVAtS+1dqMNmc9JX7uz1HR5b3hqPGjUgzbjPOJjz460p408y16hezHupRMcP4X8B8IEka2e/h6qhdNdLkarFdZtXVZd1IxQcUcmmkz2s+95KgkZ7j6j+4rK43otPQUdk/qwT3CFE3ko35FzkUJIgjYt34edMsxF11dQclNBjIiJUWjmhOm0F4H2s5UIL98rt4O7vYM31LEtlq75KLmq6Ii43 robobob@jumpserver.robobob.ca